luar123/zigbee_esphome/README.md

 External ZigBee component for ESPHome.

+## Features

+- Automated generation of zigbee definition for lights, switches, sensors and binary sensors (see basic mode)
+- Definition of endpoints, clusters and attributes supported by esp-zigbee-sdk 1.6
+- Set attributes action
+- Manual report action
+- Reset zigbee action
+- Join trigger
+- Attribute received trigger
+- Time sync with coordinator
+- Custom clusters and attributes
+- (normal, binary, text) sensors, switches and lights can be connected to attributes without need for lambdas/actions
+- Wifi co-existence on ESP32-C6 and ESP32-C5
+- Deep-sleep should work
+- Not tested: groups
+- Time sync with coordinator
+- Router

+## Limitations

+- No coordinator devices
+- Attribute set action works only with numeric types and character string
+- Attribute OnValue trigger works only with numeric types
+- Reporting can be enabled, but not configured
+- No control devices like switches ([workaround](https://github.com/luar123/zigbee_esphome/discussions/18#discussioncomment-11875376))
+- Needs esp-idf >=5.1.4
+- Needs esphome >=2025.7
+- scenes not implemented
+- Officially the zigbee stack supports only 10 endpoints. however, this is not enforced and at least for sensor endpoints more than 10 seem to work.
+More then 10 light endpoints will crash!
+- zigbee2mqtt: Only one light is supported without creating a custom converter/definition
+- zigbee2mqtt: Analog input cluster (used for sensors) is supported by 2025 October release, but ignores type and unit
+- ZHA: Analog input cluster (used for sensors) without unit/type is ignored
+- ZHA: Minimum reporting interval is set to high values (30s) for some sensors and can't be changed.
+Keep that in mind if reporting seems not to work properly.

+## ToDo List (Short-Mid term)

+- Light effects (through identify cluster commands)
+- more components to support basic mode

 ## Not planed (feel free to submit a pull request)

 - [Zigbee ZCL OTA Upgrade Cluster](https://docs.espressif.com/projects/esp-zigbee-sdk/en/latest/esp32/user-guide/zcl_ota_upgrade.html) and related [OTA API for ESP Zigbee SDK](https://docs.espressif.com/projects/esp-zigbee-sdk/en/latest/esp32/api-reference/esp_zigbee_ota.html) to allow OTA (over-the-air) firmware updates via Zigbee